Modeling Sarcastic Speech: Semantic and Prosodic Cues in a Speech Synthesis Framework: Methods

 We first compute the cosine similarity between $\mathbf{E}_s$ and each database entry:

 We then retrieve the top-$K$ most relevant utterances.
-Each retrieved utterance $u_k \in \mathcal{U}_{\text{top-}K}$ is encoded by WavLM \cite{chen2022wavlm} to obtain a prosody embedding:
+Each retrieved utterance $u_k \in \mathcal{U}_{\text{top-}K}$ is encoded by WavLM \citep{chen2022wavlm} to obtain a prosody embedding:

-where $\text{Pool}(\cdot)$ aggregates the frame-level features into a fixed-length vector.
+where $\text{Pool}(\cdot)$ aggregates the frame-level features into a fixed-length vector, and $d_w$ denotes the dimensionality of the resulting prosodic embedding.
 These exemplars provide style references that reflect the characteristic intonation and emphasis patterns of sarcastic speech.

 Compared to conventional style transfer methods that rely on a single manually chosen reference utterance, the proposed retrieval mechanism offers two key advantages.
 First, it scales more naturally to diverse input contexts, since the retrieval process automatically identifies semantically aligned exemplars.
-Second, by conditioning on multiple retrieved samples, the model can capture a richer variety of sarcastic prosodic patterns, leading to more robust and contextually appropriate expressive synthesis.
+Second, by conditioning on multiple retrieved samples, the model can capture a richer variety of sarcastic prosodic patterns, leading to more contextually appropriate speech.